HarryPaniccc/DnD/World of Helodaria/Synod of Elevation.md

 ---
 ## Level 1
 The portal opens into an open chamber of stone, tiered, with what appears to be a balcony of sorts cut one layer.
 The ceiling of the central chamber is high, maybe 50 ft up.
 There are six pathways on the ground floor: Two left, two right, and two forward
+### Arrival Chamber
+The chamber in which the Nalfeshnee guard and the entrance portal are stored.
+Tiered with two levels, and a vastly high ceiling.
 ### Residence Wing
 A series of corridoors and rooms belonging to both ministers and those who had come to the synod for "Inauguration".
 Students have bars on their doors.
-There is a common room like space.
+There is a common room like space with a dining chamber.
 Bones litter the ground.
 - **Secret Door** to
 ### Research Wing
+A long, autere hallway that wraps around a central scribing room where various scrolls and writings are conducted away from the noise of the rest of the Synod.

+The wing is connected to the library wing and chamber of reflection.
+### Library Wing
-###
+### Emergence Chambers
+From this wing the true purpose of the Synod is evident.
+Various rooms through which one might bring a student to "snap" towards their power.
-### Elemental Essence Chamber
+##### Elemental Essence Chamber
 Ornate shapes on the walls, depicting various different planes Four pedistals, one broken, give of a faint light.
 On the floor, mosaic of the inner planes, depicting the elemental planes.